-MediaZest Plc - Director/PDMR dealings
+MediaZest Plc - Director/PDMR Dealings

 Director/PDMR Dealings

-The Company received notification on 27 November 2018 that James Abdool, non-executive Director of the Company, had increased his shareholding in the Company following the purchase of a total of 2 million Ordinary Shares at an average price of 0.08225p per share.
-Details of the purchases are set out below:-
+The Company has received notification that James Abdool, non-executive Director of the Company, has today increased his shareholding in the Company following the purchase of 1 million Ordinary Shares at a price of 0.085p per share.

-Following these purchases, Mr Abdool is interested in 27,500,000 Ordinary Shares, representing approximately 2.14 per cent. of the current issued share capital of the Company.
+Following this purchase, Mr Abdool is interested in 28,500,000 Ordinary Shares, representing approximately 2.21 per cent. of the current issued share capital of the Company.

 This announcement contains inside information for the purposes of the EU Market Abuse Regulation.